SalomePlatform/hexablock/doc/intro_association.rst

 There are 4 ways for this association:

 - associate one vertex "v" of the model to a "vertex" of the shape "s" of the geometry.

 - associate one vertex "v" of the model to a point of curvilinear abscissa "p" of the "edge" included in the shape "s" of the geometry.

 - associate one vertex "v" of the model to a point of coordinates "u,v" of the "face" included in the shape "s" of the geometry.

 - associate one vertex "v" of the model to a any point.

-It is possible to examinate the association (vertex of the association model, x-y-z-coordinates of the point of the association geometry).
+It is possible to examine the association (vertex of the association model, x-y-z-coordinates of the point of the association geometry).

 For each vertex, the association is made in three steps: